Saint-LJ/SNAKE-Game/README.md

 ## 🔨 How to build

-1. Open your terminal
+Open your terminal app and do the following

-2. Use the `git clone` command
+1. Use the `git clone` command
 ```sh
 git clone https://github.com/Saint-LJ/Snake-Game
 ```